hermescenter/dontspy.eu/site/content/en/home/hero.md

 +++

+# We are anticipating the problems of Real Time Biometrics, if it is allowed in the AIAct, by using it over the ministries that decide our future!

+---

-# Artificial Intelligence must serve the people and not surveil them!
+# Artificial Intelligence must serve the people and not to surveil them!

-We anticipate the problems of Real Time Biometry if get allowed in the AIAct